dorcasujiji/RayTracer/README.md

 # Raytracer
-# description: A ray tracer program that displays a scene based on description of input file in JSON format.
+A ray tracer program that displays a scene based on description of input file in JSON format.
-# author: Dorcas Ujiji
-# date:   12/17/2018

 Before running:
 1. Add json.simple jar file to build path